- FST Ecampus Courses

 Sensory science with emphasis on sensory perception and sensory methodology.
 Current research focusing on understanding the role of human sensory perception in food preference.
 Developing sensory and consumer testing methodology.

-Flavor chemistry and trace volatile analysis, food analysis, chromatography and separations, spectrometry, and natural products chemistry.
+Flavor chemistry and trace volatile analysis, flavor interactions with food components, food analysis, chromatography and separations, spectrometry, and natural products chemistry.

 James P. Osborne, Ph.D., Associate Professor, Wiegand Hall | firstname.lastname@example.org